Knee Replacement Lawsuits

 Advertising tells us that if we undergo a total knee replacement, we will back to feeling how we did when we were much younger and be able to participate in a full range of activities.
 For seniors, this means living a more independent lifestyle, and for younger people, a total knee replacement means that we can participate in athletic activities as we did before having knee trouble.

-Knee replacement injury attorneys at the Law Offices of Jeffrey S. Glassman, LLC understand, some of the most popular (and profitable) artificial knees are defectively designed and drug companies have failed to adequately warn patients of these known dangers.
+Knee replacement injury attorneys at Jeffrey Glassman Injury Lawyers understand, some of the most popular (and profitable) artificial knees are defectively designed and drug companies have failed to adequately warn patients of these known dangers.

 An artificial knee must be designed to support most of the weight of the patient and must be durable enough to last as long as needed.
 For many years, a total knee replacement involved cementing the artificial knee to the remaining bone structure.
 More recently, medical device manufactures have developed artificial knees that do not require cement.
 Instead, an artificial knee is fused directly to the patient’s bone structure.